tsifrer/python-twitch-client/docs/index.rst

 Some of the endpoints also require OAuth token.
 To get one for testing purposes, you can use the free `tokengen tool`_.

 There are two ways to pass credentials into the TwitchClient.
-The first and easies way is to just pass the credentials as an argument:
+The first and easiest way is to just pass the credentials as an argument:

 .. code-block:: python